bnmnetp/everyday/_sources/2016/05/groupby.rst

         mylist = sorted([(line.strip().split('|')) for line in f], key=lambda x: x[1])

 Here again we employ the lambda function to provide the sort key for how we want my list to be sorted.
+With this small change we can get the correct report, organized by category.

+Once you understand how to use it, the groupby operator is a powerful new tool for your programming toolbox.
+It is cleaner, easier to understand and less error prone than the old method.